Business Loan Officer

 Community LendingWorks (CLW) is a community development loan fund dedicated to providing safe, affordable, consumer and small business loans to individuals and small businesses who are underserved by the mainstream financial industry, especially those from BIPOC, rural, and low-income communities.
 CLW is a Community Development Financial Institution (CDFI) and an affiliate of DevNW, a nonprofit affordable housing and economic development organization.
 CLW and DevNW work in close partnership to help individuals and families gain financial security and opportunity, help small businesses start up and grow, and help neighborhoods revitalize and redevelop.

-CLW Business Loan Officers are primarily responsible for recruiting and originating consumer, micro and small business loans that are consistent with CLW’s community development mission, including working to reverse historic disparities and discrimination in access to small business capital.
-Business Loan Officers are responsible for developing a pipeline of prospective borrowers, through both direct outreach and partnership development with local loan officers, service providers, and economic development programs.
-Business Loan Officers have annual origination goals for micro and small business loans.
+CLW Business Loan Officers are primarily responsible for recruiting and originating micro and small business loans that are consistent with CLW’s community development mission, including working to reverse historic disparities and discrimination in access to small business capital.
+Business Loan Officers are responsible for developing a pipeline of prospective borrowers, through both direct outreach and partnership development with businesses, service providers, banks, and economic development programs, with a particular emphasis on BIPOC-led, culturally-specific, and rural businesses/partners.
 The business loan officer will also work with the CLW team to recommend and develop new loan products and services to meet community needs.
-The business loan officer will develop new relationships, maintain existing relationships, and communicate effectively and enthusiastically the mission of CLW and DevNW, and the value both organizations add to community development.
+The business loan officer will develop new relationships, maintain existing relationships, and communicate effectively and enthusiastically the mission of CLW and DevNW.

 DUTIES AND RESPONSIBILITIES

-- Develop and maintain professional relationships with – and market CLW products to – current and potential borrowers who fall within CLW’s target communities, including low income individuals and families, entrepreneurs, existing small businesses.
+- Develop and maintain professional relationships with – and market CLW products to – current and potential borrowers who fall within CLW’s target communities, including BIPOC, low income, and rural entrepreneurs and existing small businesses.

-- Develop and maintain professional relationships with – and market CLW products to – partners who can act as trusted referral sources – including loan officers within the mainstream banking system, business development agencies, city/county economic development staff, chambers of commerce, social service agencies, etc., with particular emphasis on culturally-specific partners.
+- Develop and maintain professional relationships with – and market CLW products to – partners who can act as trusted referral sources, including loan officers within the mainstream banking system, business development agencies, city/county economic development staff, chambers of commerce, social service agencies, etc., with particular emphasis on culturally-specific partners.